toastheo/MediaDownloader/README.md

 For more information on the MIT License, please visit https://opensource.org/licenses/MIT.

 ### Important Notice:
 By using MediaDownloader, you agree to comply with the licensing terms of ffmpeg, Costura.Fody, and Youtube.Explode.
-It is the user's responsibility to ensure compliance with these terms
+It is the user's responsibility to ensure compliance with these terms.

 ## Acknowledgments
 Thanks to the developers of Costury.Fody and Youtube.Explode for their fantastic libaries.